djhshih/fautil/README.md

 # Installation

-Prerequisite: `libz` libraries and headers.
+Prerequisite: `zlib` libraries and headers.

 With `gcc >= 4.4`, you can simply